| Title: | Score Matching Estimation by Automatic Differentiation |

 where is considered a vector that is constant with respect to the differentiation.

-The Hessian of the function is with respect to
+The Hessian of the function is with respect to is

 The gradient of the function with respect to can then be written

-where the Hessian and offset depend only on
+where the Hessian and offset depend only on .

-The functions here evaluate the Hessian and offset for many values of
+The functions here evaluate the Hessian and offset for many values of .

-Tapes of the Hessian and gradient offset are created using
+Tapes of the Hessian and gradient offset are created using tape_Hessian() and tape_gradoffset() respectively.

-These tapes are then evaluated for every row of tmat
+These tapes are then evaluated for every row of tmat.

-, then approximate (but very accurate) results are calculated using Taylor approximation around the location given by the row of tcentres
+When the corresponding tcentres row is not NA, then approximate (but very accurate) results are calculated using Taylor approximation around the location given by the row of tcentres.

-For score matching is the set of model parameters and the vector
+For score matching is the set of model parameters and the vector is a (multivariate) measurement.

 A list of